Understanding The Psychological Effects Of Eating Disorders

 • Self-injury and suicide: Multiple studies show that binging, purging, and binge eating disorder are associated with a greater risk of suicidal behaviors and that young adults and adolescents with eating disorders are more likely to engage in non-suicidal self-injury.

-How eating disorders affect mental health
+The psychological effects of eating disorders on mental health

 Many mental health conditions can have psychological effects on people with eating disorders, but eating disorders can also have significant effects on mental health.